samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 1. Yaml is wack.
 The white spaces will destroy you, as the errors returned are often not helpful at all.
 Take lots of breaks.
 2. Use a good editor - Visual Studio Code has a decent YAML extension (https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-yaml), or if using Visual Studio, enable spaces with CTRL+R,CTRL+W
 3. String arrays (string[]) are useful for lists (e.g -job).
-Note both of the following pieces of code for a triggers are effectively the same
+Note both of the following pieces of code for triggers are effectively the same (although our serializer does not support the single line 'sequence flow' format)
 ```YAML
 trigger: [master,develop]